 The beaches are among the most aesthetically pleasing we have ever seen, especially in Europe.
 You'll find flat and sandy beaches in the eastern part of the Algarve around Tavira.
 The southwestern coast around Lagos features dramatic cliffs and caves.
 And just around the southwesternmost point of the European mainland in Sagres, you'll find a true surfers paradise along the Atlantic coast.

 When you visit the Algarve, make sure to not only explore the beautiful beaches but also the hinterland with its cork trees and charming villages like Caldas de Monchique.
-The lively capital Lisbon is only a stone's throw away and well worth a visit.
-The Algarve is the perfect base for van life or a road trip.
+The lively capital Lisbon is only a stone's throw away with the train or car and well worth a visit.

 Crete with its mediterranean climate is the southernmost island of Greece.
 The coldest month is January with a maximum air and water temperature of 16°C (60°F).
 With 305 days of sun, it's Greece's sunniest island.
 You can expect 4 hours of sunshine per day and 11 days of rain per month in January.